-Although we like to believe we live in a world of free speech, opinion and thought it is clearly not the case (although, I believe it is changing for the better.
+Although we like to believe we live in a world of free speech, opinion and thought, it is clearly not the case (I do believe this is changing though.
 Tends to get worse before better).
-We regularly see those who don’t follow the herd, or agree with the majority, attacked or ridiculed.
-So, it is hardly surprising some Empaths fear talking openly about who they are.
+We regularly see those who don’t follow the herd, or agree with the majority, who are attacked or ridiculed.
+So, it is hardly surprising some Empaths fear talking openly about their traits.
 People can be very closed-minded as well as fearful of acknowledging the minority.
 And it doesn’t help that the greatest prisons we live in is the fear of what others think of us.
 (Read why Empaths are hurt by criticism here).

-If you’ve been an awakened Empath for some years you will no doubt already know that explaining to others, about who we are and what we feel, can be a gruesomely tricky area.
-Most Empaths quickly come to realize that the subject of being ‘Sensitive’ to energy and the emotions of others is just too ‘out there’ for some to consider.
+If you’ve been an awakened Empath for some years, you will no doubt already know that explaining who we are and what we feel, can be a gruesomely tricky area.
+Most Empaths quickly come to realize that the subject of being ‘Sensitive to energy’ and the emotions of others is just too ‘out there’ for some to consider.

-Looking at things from another perspective, we also have to consider that some people find it difficult to believe what they don’t understand or experience for themselves.
-But alas, this doesn’t help the Empath embrace who they are.
+We have to consider that some find it difficult to believe what they don’t understand or experience for themselves and it isn’t always a rejection.

 Not being able to talk, openly and truthfully, about who we are can feel isolating.
 So how do we determine who we can reveal ourself to and those with whom we are best to stay quiet?

-These days we are given so much contradictory information about everything, from health to world affairs, that we truly need to depend on our gut instinct for dependable answers.
-Reliable intuition/awareness serves the Empath (and everyone else) no end in navigating the rigours of life.
+These days we are given so much contradictory information about everything, from health to world affairs, that we truly need to depend on our higher self and intuition for dependable guidance.
+Reliable intuition and awareness serves the Empath (and everyone else) no-end in navigating the rigours of life.
 It is something everyone can develop.
-Not only is intuition a perfect tool for making the right decisions but it also helps us better understand others.
+Not only is intuition a perfect tool for making the right decisions, but it also helps us better understand others.
 (Click here for a quick post on ways to develop Empath intuition).

 So, what are the questions to ask when determining whether a dialogue can be opened, regarding the ways of an Empath?
-One of the easiest trigger questions to ask is: ‘Do you ever find that some people drain your energy?’
+One of the most revealing questions to ask is: ‘Do you ever find some people drain your energy?’
 Generally, with this type of question, if people have experienced an ‘energy vampire’ they become quite vocal about it.
-Which not only gives you an idea of how open to the concept of energy they are, but it can also open a doorway into explaining how people’s energy affects you.
+Which not only gives you an idea of how open to the concept of energy they are, but it can also open a doorway into explaining how energy affects you.

-I must admit that I rarely talk about my Empath ways to others.
+I must admit, I rarely talk about my Empath ways to others.
 And when I do it’s only to those I know who are already open or if I feel they will benefit from the knowledge.

 I used to believe that if I could get another to see what it was I experienced and what I knew or felt, they would automatically get it… but that proved not to be the case.
 People only see and hear what they want to or are ready for.
 Also, over the years I came to understand that people do not always want to know that another can sense their hidden pain.